Top Holiday Ideas

-According to mythology, the Park derives its name from a hillock, said to have been given by Lord Rama to his younger brother Lakshman (bandhavgarh which means brother’s fort).
+According to mythology, the park derives its name from a hillock, said to have been given by Lord Rama to his younger brother Lakshman (Bandhavgarh which means brother’s fort).
 The Bandhavgarh Fort is found within the Park and though the exact date of construction is unknown, it is estimated to be more than 2000 years old.
-The Maharajas of Rewa have been great influencers in this area and the forests around Bandavgarh had been used as Shikargarh or hunting grounds by the king and his guests.
-Maharaja Martand Singh is said to have captured the first white tiger, named Mohan, who is now preserved and is displayed in the palace of the Rewa Maharajas.
+The Maharajas of Rewa have been great influencers in this area and the forests around Bandhavgarh had been used as Shikargarh or hunting grounds by the king and his guests.
+Maharaja Martand Singh is said to have killed the first white tiger, named Mohan, who is now preserved and is displayed in the palace of the Rewa Maharajas.
 Interestingly, the Bandhavgarh National Park is connected to the Kanha National Park through corridors of forested areas and the two parks together are deemed as the most important tiger breeding ground in the world.
 It is estimated that Madhya Pradesh alone houses about 20% of the world’s tigers.

 How to reach